borgbackup/borg/docs/internals/security.rst

-Note that when using BORG_PASSPHRASE the attacker cannot swap the *entire* repository against a new repository with e.g. repokey mode and no passphrase, because Borg will abort access when BORG_PASSPRHASE is incorrect.
+Note that when using BORG_PASSPHRASE the attacker cannot swap the *entire* repository against a new repository with e.g. repokey mode and no passphrase, because Borg will abort access when BORG_PASSPHRASE is incorrect.

 However, interactively a user might not notice this kind of attack immediately, if she assumes that the reason for the absent passphrase